What Happens When a Browser Encounters SSL

 Authentication Generates Trust in Credentials

 use a variety of authentication methods to verify information provided by organizations.
-Symantec, the leading Certification Authority, is well known and trusted by browser vendors because of our rigorous authentication methods and highly reliable infrastructure.
-Browsers extend that trust to SSL Certificates issued by Symantec.
+Digicert, the leading Certification Authority, is well known and trusted by browser vendors because of our rigorous authentication methods and highly reliable infrastructure.
+Browsers extend that trust to SSL Certificates issued by DigiCert.